NYUAD-IM/Desert-Media-Art/WeeklySchedule2.md

 # Field Installation

-## Sunday November 24
+## Sunday November 23

 ## Depart Welcome Center 1:30pm – Return 9:30pm (latest)

 Students will go to a “raw” (uninhabited) dune location and make a temporary installation of their class projects.
 The students will have approximately 2 hours to work on site before sunset, and 1 hour after sunset.
 We’ll depart from campus in a bus that will park by the side of the road at the location and be our “base station” as we work in the dunes.
 In terms of logistics it’s similar to going out for a short film shoot in the desert.

-For full details see [DMA Field Trips Doc](https://docs.google.com/document/d/16QtXjvqj1A35x5loTsNKnWrLmUPk_LgMrLdogXFFjx4/edit?usp=sharing)
+For full details see [DMA Field Trips Doc](https://docs.google.com/document/d/1bEuE3UtrdrHOnXfWZGM35K8exFS7YfjfBcvRjt-y7Uw/edit?usp=drive_link)

 ---

 ## Week 13.1
-- NO CLASS - Rest day after field installation
+- Asynchronous / NO class in lab - Rest day after field installation
+- **Note:** homework for Wednesday!

+### Project Production Documentation
+Document your project production on the class blog.
+Include the following:

+-   2-3 paragraphs explaining the technical aspects of how your project works
+-   What are the inputs (e.g. sensors) and outputs?
+-   How does the interaction work?
+-   Your source code included in the page or as a link to your code on GitHub
+-   Links to your 2D and 3D designs
+-   2-3 pictures that show technical details of your project
+-   Your written content must be included in the post (e.g. no links to Google Docs)

+Rubric:
+-   Code quality - 10 points
+-   Design and Fabrication - 10 points
+-   Interaction Design - 10 points

+Total / 30 points = 15% of final grade

 ### Homework – Week 13.1

 Due before start of next class
+- **Post** your Project Production documentation to the class blog
-- Think about IM Show installation - will need to create a sketch / floor plan in next class
+- Think about IM Show installation - you will need to create a sketch / floor plan in next class

 ## Week 13.2
 - Field Work Debrief